uwgraphics/d3-twodim/README.md

   .call(scatterplot2, '.scatterplot2');
 ```

 There are several other options you can add to enhance the functionality and interaction between your d3-twodim components.
-The scatterplot component in particular exposes `mouse{over,down,out}` events to enable custom interaction, such as showing tooltips.
+The scatterplot component in particular exposes `mouse{over,down,out}` and `click` events to enable custom interaction, such as showing tooltips.

 ```javascript
 var scatterplot = twoDFactory.createComponent({type: 'scatterplot'})